Tales from Topographic Oceans: Reissues

 Anderson spoke about his wish to edit the album and reissue it as a condensed 60-minute version with remixes and overdubs, but the plan was affected by "personality problems".
 The album was digitally remastered for CD by Joe Gastwirt using the original master tapes, in 1994.
 It was remastered again by Bill Inglot in 2003 as an "expanded" version on Elektra/Rhino Records, which features a restored two-minute introduction to "The Revealing Science of God" not included on the original LP, but previously released on the 2002 box set In a Word: Yes (1969–).
 The set includes studio run-throughs of the same track and "The Ancient".
 The 2003 edition was included in the band's 2013 studio album box set, The Studio Albums 1969–1987.

 Tales from Topographic Oceans was reissued with new stereo and 5.1 surround sound mixes by Steven Wilson in October 2016 on the Panegyric label.
 The four-disc set was available on CD and Blu-ray or DVD-Audio and includes the new mixes, bonus and previously unreleased mixes and tracks, and expanded and restored cover art.

+A Super Deluxe Edition box set will be released in February 2026, containing 12 CDs, 2 LPs, and one Blu-ray containing a new remaster of the album, additional mixes by Wilson, and previously unreleased live recordings from 1973 and 1974.